 The Do’s

-- Clean your face of and impurities before coming in
+• Clean your face of makeup and impurities before coming in

 The Don’ts

-- No botox – Botox changes as it settles into the face.
-If you complete a on Botox, it has the potential also to settle and move to a different location on the face.
+• No botox – Botox changes as it settles into the face.
+If you complete a Microshading treatment on Botox, it has the potential also to settle and move to a different location on the face.

-- No chemical Peels – Chemical peels last much longer under the than you might think.
-It takes a lot longer for the chemicals to work through the than meets the eye.
-Therefore, mixing a with the chemicals that come from a chemical peel can be dangerous.
+• No chemical Peels – Chemical peels last much longer under the skin than you might think.
+It takes a lot longer for the chemicals to work through the skin than meets the eye.
+Therefore, mixing a Microshading treatment with the chemicals that come from a chemical peel can be dangerous.

-- No Retinol or Vitamin A – The main idea of retinol is to “affect the pigmented cells.”
-When it comes to Microshading, you’re intentionally putting pigmented cells into your eyebrows altogether is probably a good idea if you plan to have any coloring treatments done, as they can last within the for up to a month. .
+• No Retinol or Vitamin A – The main idea of retinol is to “affect the pigmented cells.”
+When it comes to Microshading, you’re intentionally putting pigmented cells into your skin.
 Therefore, the retinol and Vitamin A will fade the pigmentation much earlier than they would naturally.
-Avoiding these two ingredients near the
+Avoiding these two ingredients near the eyebrows altogether is probably a good idea if you plan to have any coloring treatments done, as they can last within the skin for up to a month.

-- No Aspirin, Niacin, Vitamin E, or Ibuprofen – These medicines are all blood thinners and may cause your to bleed during the procedure.
-If the bleeds, the may not be able to get deep enough into the pores.
+• No Aspirin, Niacin, Vitamin E, or Ibuprofen – These medicines are all blood thinners and may cause your skin to bleed during the procedure.
+If the skin bleeds, the pigment may not be able to get deep enough into the pores.

-- No alcohol or caffeine – In the same light as the abovementioned blood thinners, not drinking caffeine or alcohol will help to avoid any extra swelling that isn’t needed.
+• No alcohol or caffeine – In the same light as the abovementioned blood thinners, not drinking caffeine or alcohol will help to avoid any extra swelling that isn’t needed. micorshading woman

 Microshading After Care

-The of Microshading isn’t what it cracks up to be.
+The healing process of Microshading isn’t what it cracks up to be.
 It’s quite simple, and normally any feelings of discomfort or pain will quickly go away over time.
-It’s essential to do the usual activities to care for the eyebrows.
-The salon or spa may also provide an antibacterial ointment to apply to your brows for a few days after the procedure. .
-Your technician will probably give you direct instructions for cleaning and taking care of your
+It’s essential to do the usual activities to care for the skin.
+Your technician will probably give you direct instructions for cleaning and taking care of your eyebrows.
+The salon or spa may also provide an antibacterial ointment to apply to your brows for a few days after the procedure.

 Benefits of Microshading

 There are tons of benefits of Microshading, besides saving time.
-There are various reasons one might be looking into Microshading over Microbalding, but the main one is usually due to .
+There are various reasons one might be looking into Microshading over Microbalding, but the main one is usually due to skin type.
 Check out all of the benefits:

 Benefit #2: Gives the appearance of powder-drawn brows